Skip to content

 April — Dry Season Begins

-May – Start of the Prime Dry Season
+May — Start of Prime Dry Season ⭐

 July — High Season in Full Swing